 How to help:

-We need help to ensure that this bill does not pass.
-Make sure your legislator knows you want to keep public funds in public schools by rejecting SB 47.
+We need help to ensure that these bills do not pass.
+Make sure your legislator knows you want to keep public funds in public schools by rejecting HB 60 or HB 142.
 You can find your legislator and their email address here.

 You can also help build public awareness and urge others to contact their legislator.
 Here are a few sample social media messages that you can use as a starting point for your own message, or verbatim.